Hakainde Hichilema: Release from prison

-Celebrations took place throughout Zambia when Hichilema was released from prison on 16 August 2017 and scores of people lined up the roads of Lusaka to have a glimpse of Hichilema as his motorcade left prison.
+Celebrations took place throughout Zambia when Hichilema was released from prison on 16 August 2017, scores of people lined up the roads of Lusaka to have a glimpse of Hichilema as his motorcade left prison.
 Former UN Secretary General Kofi Annan, congratulated the Zambian authorities for dropping the treason charges against Hichilema and releasing him from prison.
 Thanksgiving prayers were held to celebrate Hichilema's release from jail at the Cathedral of Holy Cross in Lusaka on 29 August 2017 and Hichilema was present at the event which drew large crowds and was aired live on television.
 The event was originally scheduled to take place the previous week on 24 August but was blocked by heavily armed state police who sealed off the venue.
 Hichilema became more popular after his release and was awarded the Africa Freedom Award in Johannesburg, South Africa.
 He was invited to speak at Chatham House in London and was also invited to speak in South Africa by Democratic Alliance Members of Parliament.
 A book about Hichilema's time in a prison called Hakainde Hichilema's Prison Diary was released on 29 September 2017 by journalist Fredrick Misebezi.
 Hichilema endorsed the book and urged the public to read it.